 Lost Partition Recovery: Not many data recovery softwares have this feature.
 What this mode basically does is that it allows you to recover lost partition for files on your computer.
 You simply need to click this mode and AnyRecover will do the rest.

 Recycle Bin Recovery: If you have Recycle Bin enabled on your Windows PC, no matter which system version it runs, Windows 11/10/8/7, then AnyRecover will allow you to quickly recover your accidentally deleted data from it via this mode.

 All-Round recovery: This is the ultimate data recovery mode of iMyFone AnyRecover.
-It’s a one-click solution to all your data recovery needs as all you need to do is launch the software and click on All-Round Recovery and the software will scan for and recover all your lost/deleted data.
+It’s a one-click solution to your full data recovery needs as all you need to do is launch the software and click on All-Round Recovery and the software will scan for and recover all your lost/deleted data.

-Although you can easily recover your deleted JPEG photos and other data via iMyFone AnyRecover, there are some precautions that you must take in order to increase the chances of successful file recovery.
+Although you can easily recover your deleted JPEG photos and other data via iMyFone AnyRecover, there are some precautions that you must take in order to increase the chances of recovery.

 Save Photos on a Different Location: When recovering deleted photos, choose a location on your computer that is on a different disk than the source one.

-Use All-Round Recovery Mode if Other Modes Fail: If you cannot recover your deleted photos via Deleted Files Recovery or any other mode, you should give All-Round Recovery mode a try as it is the most powerful mode of AnyRecover.
+Use All-Round Recovery Mode if Other Modes Fail: If you cannot recover your deleted photos via Deleted Files Recovery or any other mode, you should give a try at All-Round Recovery mode as it is the most powerful mode of AnyRecover.

 Avoid Using the Folder/Storage Drive from which Your Photos Got Deleted: This is because if you write/store new data, it will overwrite the sectors on which the deleted files are located.
 This will significantly decrease the chances of file recovery.

-Don’t Interrupt the Recovery Process Once It Has Begun: Interrupting the data recovery process can result in file corruption and even permanent deletion of recoverable files.
-That’s why it is highly recommended that you don’t interrupt the recovery process.
-Also make sure you have sufficient free space on your hard disk before starting the recovery process.
+Never Interrupting the Recovery Process: Interrupting the data recovery process can result in file corruption and even permanent deletion of recoverable files.
+That’s why you should never interrupt the recovery process.
+Also make sure you have sufficient free space on your hard disk before starting the process of recovery.

 By Simon Marcus , to Photo Recovery